Did you know that the average North American uses approximately 25 kilogrammes (c.55lbs) of tissue paper in some form, every year?

 A quarter of global tissue production is consumed by North America, with China in second place at 21.3% having overtaken Western Europe’s consumption which was 18.3% in 2017.
 Predictions are that changing lifestyles and living standards across the globe will result in a growing demand for tissue paper across Asia, the Far East and Africa.
 Good news for tissue paper manufacturers!

 RISI: European Tissue Market Outlook

 Like many other paper products, cellulose fibres are the main component of tissue paper.
 The fibres can either be 100% virgin, recycled or mixed depending on the requirements and purpose of the end product.
 The recycled fibres used in some tissue papers come from office paper collection programmes.
-Virgin fibres are mostly Kraft fibers, produced from soft or hard wood.
-The highest quality tissue paper is made from virgin grade wood pulp.
+Virgin fibres are mostly Kraft fibres, produced from soft or hardwood.
+The highest quality tissue paper is made from virgin-grade wood pulp.